-Below, we describe the programme's background, ambitions, and the central role of the public library in its development and execution.
+Below, we describe the program's background, ambitions, and the central role of the local public library in its development and execution.
 A separate section is devoted to the digital monitoring system that has been created to monitor the impact of the programme on pupils' reading behaviour and teachers' reading promotion behaviour.
+The appendix contents more information about the building blocks of Bookstart and The Library in School.